 Hear how Sarah has integrated PALYNZIQ into her daily life.

-For young adults like Kellen, starting treatment as early as 18 years old can help lower blood Phe levels during the transition to adulthood.
+For young adults like Kellen, starting treatment as early as 18 years old can help lower Phe levels during the transition to adulthood.

-PALYNZIQ is a treatment that helps people with PKU lower their blood Phe levels.
+PALYNZIQ is a treatment that helps people with PKU lower their Phe levels.
 These videos may help you better understand PALYNZIQ as you begin treatment.

-Learn how the immune system responds to PALYNZIQ and how you’ll be supported as you work toward lowering your blood Phe levels.
+Learn how the immune system responds to PALYNZIQ and how you’ll be supported as you work toward lowering your Phe levels.

 Please see Important Safety Information, including important warning for risk of anaphylaxis, and accompanying full Prescribing Information and Medication Guide.